WANI12/smsv3/README.md

 # smsv3
-The system to improve school management for both primary and secondary and tertiary institution.
+The system is designed to improve school management for both primary and secondary, and tertiary institutions.
 The system works offline and online.
-Prerequise for the system are
+Prerequisites for the system are
 - PHP
 - CSS
 - HTML
 - JAVASCRIPT
+- Tailwind